 PUBWATCH – Blackpool BID facilitates and co-ordinates Blackpool & Fylde Pubwatch with some 180 members.
 By working alongside licensees, police, trading standards and other agencies.
 Pubwatch has helped manage a safer drinking environment by excluding individuals who commit anti-social behaviour or violent crime against staff or customers.

 Pubwatch utilises a dedicated radio link system similar to the Shopwatch scheme to 60 members.
 Initiatives have included conflict management training, and the installation and training of defibrillators in a variety of Pubwatch member premises.

 CLEANER & MORE INVITING

-The Blackpool Town Centre BID Board extended the role of the seasonal cleaners to an all year round service.
-They provide afternoon and evening coverage throughout the winter months.
+The Blackpool Town Centre BID provides an all year round street-cleaning service, with afternoon and evening coverage throughout the winter months.

 The full time town centre cleaner helps businesses deal with the detritus and rubbish that accumulates around their properties.
 Positive feedback from businesses and the public alike proves that this cleaning service is invaluable.

 While you’re here…